eswk22/resume/README.md

-LLM based resume bot for Eswar using Gemini-Pro(wiht out langchain).
+LLM based resume bot for Eswar using Gemini-Pro(with out langchain).
 </br>
 </br>
 </br>